Chapter 2 - Replacement of Permanent Resident Card

 Biometrics must be completed within 90 days of the biometrics appointment described in the initial Form I-797C.
 The application may be denied for abandonment if biometrics are not completed within this timeframe.
 If an applicant is unable to appear for the initial scheduled date, the applicant may request to reschedule the appointment along with a sufficient explanation for the applicant’s inability to appear on that date.
 The applicant should submit the rescheduling request before the scheduled appointment, otherwise USCIS may deny the application for failure to appear at a scheduled biometrics appointment.
 The applicant should follow the instructions on the Form I-797C to request rescheduling.

-USCIS may issue temporary evidence of LPR status in other forms, known as an Alien Documentation, Identification and Telecommunication (ADIT) stamp (also known as an I-551 stamp).
+USCIS may issue temporary evidence of LPR status in other formats, such as an Alien Documentation, Identification and Telecommunication (ADIT) stamp (also known as an I-551 stamp) or an extension sticker placed on the PRC.
+For example, LPRs who are not in possession of their PRC may need an ADIT stamp as temporary evidence of LPR status and employment authorization.
 LPRs may obtain an ADIT stamp from the local field office by first calling the USCIS Contact Center at 1-800-375-5283 to schedule an appointment (TTY for people who are deaf, hard of hearing, or have a speech disability: 1-800-767-1833).
 ADIT stamps may only be placed on Form I-94 (with photo) or an unexpired passport.

 The officer reviews evidence submitted by the applicant to verify that the applicant is an LPR.
 An officer verifies an applicant’s status using USCIS systems and records.